- You are here:

 There is no treatment available that will cure herpes, but a range of antiviral drugs can be prescribed, which will stop or shorten episodes.
 There is also treatment available which will reduce the risk of the infection being passed to sexual partners.
 The most commonly prescribed medication is Aciclovir.

-For Next Day Delivery Order Within:
+Next Day Delivery Of Orders